obspy/obspy/misc/docs/source/tutorial/code_snippets/retrieving_data_from_datacenters.rst

     The most common use case is likely to download waveforms and event/station meta information.
-In almost all cases you will want to use the :mod:`obspy.fdsn` module for this.
+In almost all cases you will want to use the :mod:`obspy.clients.fdsn` module for this.
 It supports the largest number of data centers and uses the most modern data formats.
 There are still a number of reasons to choose a different module but please make sure you have one.

 ---------------------
 The FDSN Web Services